anttih/abt/README.md

 That 38 ms is redo invoking python and checking if any of the files have changed.

+You can get a list of available commands with `help`:

+    $ ./abt help

+    Usage: ./abt <task> [arguments]

+    Available tasks:

+        clean            Clean target directories
+        compile          Compile all sources
+        scala <args>     Execute scala command with the main classpath, passing in optional arguments help             Show usage (you're looking at it) package          Create a jar
+        run              Run the program

 ## FAQ

 ### Is it any good?